juju/juju-gui/docs/d3-component-framework.rst

 When a Component is created it can be in either an interactive or non-interactive state.
 This is controlled through a Boolean 'interactive' attribute which defaults to true.
-When false events will not be bound and this section can be skipped.
+When false, events will not be bound and this section can be skipped.

 When modules are added, three sets of declarative events are bound.
 This is